aerospike/aerospike-client-nodejs/doc/operations.rst

    :param string host: server address
    :param port port: server port
    :param str info_str: The query string.
+   :param infopolicy: :data:`InfoPolicy`, policy to specify the behaviour of info call.
    :param callback: Gets called on completion of Info Call.
             Arguments to the callback is :js:data:`Error` and response string.